AED / Public Access Defibrillation (PAD)

 - Sudden Cardiac Arrest is a major public health problem and leading cause of death in the United States

 - The most common cause of Sudden Cardiac Arrest is ventricular fibrillation - when the heart's electrical impulses become irregular and the heart is unable to pump oxygen-rich blood through the body

-- Currently, a person who suffers Sudden Cardiac Arrest in the US, ouside of a hospital, has just better than a 6% chance of survival
+- Currently, a person who suffers Sudden Cardiac Arrest in the US, ouside of a hospital, has just less than 10% chance of survival

 - Once a victim has suffered a cardiac arrest, every minute that passes before returning the heart to a normal rhythm decreases the chance of survival by 10%